 You’ve probably already washed the interior side of your windows, but what about the outside?
 This may not be as simple, but it’s equally as important.
 Wiping away mildew, fingerprints and smudges will have your windows looking fresh and clean.
 Cleaning out windowsills and washing dormers is also a good habit to get in to.
 There are handyman and window cleaning companies that specialize in making things sparkle!

 8. Check Sliding Doors/Screen Doors

 The sliding door/screen door you would normally use to access your yard was likely not used a whole lot throughout the winter.
 If this is the case, be sure to give them both a thorough examination.
 The best way to do this is to physically remove the door(s) from its hinges.
 This allows you to inspect not only the door itself, but also the track in which it is situated.
+Remove dead leaves from the track.
 Patch or replace any tears so you will be comfortable and protected when mosquito season begins.